 nDash can be a great platform for finding writers who know how to create content in the tone you’re looking for.
 All you have to do is indicate the tone, voice, and focus on the article you’re looking for, and then nDash will provide you with a list of professional content creators who can provide you with exactly what you’re looking for.

 6. Provide Help

 One of the best ways to build a relationship is to focus on answering problems and providing help.
 Potential customers want to know that you care about them.
 So the more you can do to provide useful and relevant information, the better.
-This is also a great way to avoid selling and to focus on building rapport.
-One way to get started is to figure out what questions your audience might have and then to create content around those questions.
+This is also a great way to avoid selling and focus on building rapport.
+One way to get started is to figure out what questions your audience might have and then create content around those questions.

 7. Meet Your Customers Where They’re At

 Great, you have a blog.
 If that’s all you have, you’re missing out on so many chances to interact with your customers and build relationships.
 A blog is only one way to interact with your customers.
 You need to be creating and delivering content wherever they’re at.